danielharrell/open-eyes-lect-2017-18/Open.md

 - Perhaps for "what" I can use what I say or think is *about*.

+- Put something forward; take it up; metaphors of hands and arms, openness.

+- A table on which something might be built.

 - Once we leave names behind, we move from how things seem to how things are; or rather: